Comprehensive Large Group Health Insurance Solutions for Businesses

 Cigna

 Based in Pennsylvania and Connecticut, Cigna provides medical insurance, dental, disability, life and accident insurance.
 It has more than 86 million customers worldwide, and more than 37,000 employees.
-With a wide variety of small group and large group health plans available, you can easily find one that meets the needs of your organization.
+With a wide variety of small and large team health plans available, you can easily find one that meets the needs of your organization.

 Pros